PX4/PX4-user_guide/en/gps_compass/rtk_gps_locosys_r2.md

 ## Configuration

-It is recommended

 RTK setup and use on PX4 via *QGroundControl* is largely plug and play (see [RTK GPS](../advanced_features/rtk-gps.md) for more information).
-Connect your Hawk R1 to the `GPS2` port on compatible Pixhawk boards (preferred, though you can use any other unused UART port).
+Connect your Hawk R2 to the `GPS2` port on compatible Pixhawk boards (preferred, though you can use any other unused UART port).

 For the aircraft, you should set the parameter [SER_GPS2_BAUD](../advanced_config/parameter_reference.md#SER_GPS1_BAUD) to 230400 8N1 to ensure that PX4 configures the correct baudrate.

 ## Wiring and Connections

-Hawk R1 RTK GPS comes with an 6 pin JST-GH connector that can be plugged into a Pixhawk autopilot.
+Hawk R2 RTK GPS comes with an 6 pin JST-GH connector that can be plugged into a Pixhawk autopilot.

 ### Pinout